IBM/operator-for-redis-cluster/CONTRIBUTING.md

 ## Submit a pull request

-Push your branch to your `redis-operator` fork and open a pull request against the master branch.
+Push your branch to your `redis-operator` fork and open a pull request against the main branch.